Posted on

 Get the cupboards ready!
 Our Nutrition Curriculum Kit will help you stock up on all the pretend play food you could need!
 You can also teach students about healthy eating in a hands-on way.
 There’s a huge set of play food that includes meat, breads, poultry, dairy, sweets and condiments.
 There’s a 36-piece container of fruits and vegetables, plus a wooden play food crate featuring the five food groups.
 The kit also includes a floor mat showing the healthy eating plate, with food cards and teacher notes.
 It’s such a valuable resource to teach about nutrition!

-Head here to see even more Play Foods & Shopping ideas, Play Kitchen Accessories and Health Education activities.
+Head here to see even more Play Foods & Home Corner ideas,

 Key food, nutrition & health dates for your calendar